xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 of the height field, as
 $D(X, t) = \sum -i K / k \widetilde{h}(K, t) e ^ {ikx}$

+the result of 2d-ifft is a ocean wave height field. then the glsl functions texture2d is used to lookup from within that texture.

 oop make easy to switch shaders load glsl files is still hard, need to setup servers to do it why can i only do <script src = 'js'> but cannot just do <script src = 'glsl'>